OctoPrint/OctoPrint/docs/events/index.rst

 ----------

 CaptureStart
-   A timelapse image has started to be captured.
+   A timelapse frame has started to be captured.

    Payload:

      * ``file``: the name of the image file to be saved

 CaptureDone
-   A timelapse image has completed being captured.
+   A timelapse frame has completed being captured.

    Payload:
      * ``file``: the name of the image file that was saved

+CaptureFailed
+   A timelapse frame could not be captured.

+   Payload:
+     * ``file``: the name of the image file that should have been saved
+     * ``error``: the error that was caught

 MovieRendering
    The timelapse movie has started rendering.